Fuerza Regia de Monterrey: Notable former players

-NBA Chicago Bulls superstar Dennis Rodman was signed for three games and played for at least thirty minutes.
+Chicago Bulls superstar Dennis Rodman was signed for three games and played for at least thirty minutes.

 Fuerza Regia's Jamario Moon was signed by the NBA's Toronto Raptors for the 2007–08 and 2008–2009 season, and later played for other NBA teams.
 Altogether, he played more than 300 NBA games.

-On April 25, 2007, Fuerza Regia signed Chinese basketball player Sun Mingming, the world's tallest active basketballer at 7' 9".
+On April 25, 2007, Fuerza Regia signed Sun Mingming, the world's tallest active player at 7' 9".